 Some examples are toilet bowls with urine (no feces), sump pump failures, and water discharge from dishwashers or washing machines.

-Category 2 (Gray Water) that is not promptly removed from the structure and/or has remained stagnant may be reclassified as Category 3 (Black Water).
+Category 2 (Gray Water) that is not promptly removed from the structure and/or has remained stagnant may be reclassified as Category 3 (Black Water Damage).

 Additionally, if the water isn’t fully removed and the area fully dried, mold will begin growing quickly and will also have to be resolved.

-Here are some quick steps to take right away if you have a water loss:
+Here are some quick steps to take right away if you have water damage:

 - Do what you can to eliminate the flow of water from the source if possible.